Tropical Poincar\'e duality spaces: Tropical Poincaré duality for polyhedral spaces

 \section{Tropical Poincaré duality for polyhedral spaces}

 In this section, we use the results of \cref{section:local} to prove that abstract tropical cycles which have charts to local TPD spaces satisfy tropical Poincaré duality.
 In \cite[Theorem 5.3]{Lefschetz11}, the Mayer--Vietoris argument that shows that tropical manifolds satisfy tropical Poincaré duality over $\Z$ is predicated on the existence of charts to fans of matroids, which are local TPD spaces over $\Z$.
 This suggests that the local TPD spaces characterized in \cref{thm:local_tpds_char} are useful as building blocks for general spaces satisfying TPD.
 We show this in \cref{thm:local_tpd_polyspaces_have_tpd}.
+We refer to \cite{Lefschetz11} for the definitions of rational polyhedral spaces, rational polyhedral structures, as well as the tropical cohomology and Borel--Moore homology theories available on such spaces.
+Here we generalize these to take coefficients in an arbitrary commutative ring $R$, as in \cref{def:tropical_homology_cohomology}.
+Moreover, one can generalize \cite[Definitions 4.7-4.8]{Lefschetz11} of the weight function to an arbitrary commutative ring, as in \cref{def:weights_R}, which gives rise to a fundamental chain $\mathrm{Ch}(X,w)\in C_d^{BM}(X,\F_d^R)$, for $d=\dim X$. \begin{definition} A rational polyhedral space $X$ of pure dimension $d$ with a rational polyhedral structure $\Ccal$ and a weight function $w$ is \emph{balanced} if the fundamental chain $\mathrm{Ch}(X,w)\in C_d^{BM}(X,\F_d^R)$ is closed, inducing a \emph{fundamental class} $[X,w]\in H_d^{BM}(X,\F_d^R)$ in tropical Borel--Moore homology.
+We call the triple $(X,\Ccal,w)$ an \emph{abstract tropical $R$-cycle}. \end{definition} Abstract tropical $R$-cycles are the candidate spaces for \emph{satisfying tropical Poincaré duality over $R$}, slightly generalizing \cite[Definition 4.11]{Lefschetz11}. \begin{definition} Let $X$ be an abstract tropical $R$-cycle of dimension $d$.
+The fundamental class $[X,w]$ induces a \emph{cap product}